 U.S. Senators Scott Brown (R-Mass.), Jeff Merkley (D-Oreg.), and Michael Bennet (D-Colo.) collectively introduced the “CROWDFUND Act” (S. 2190) earlier this month, which adds measures to the House of Rep’s now well-known JOBS Act to ensure that companies would be able to use SEC-approved crowdfunding platforms to raise money from “small-dollar investors.”
+While the CROWDFUND Act passed 73-26, and received bipartisan support, as one might expect when the potential for any old investor to enter the well-guarded circle of angel investing (especially in Silicon Valley) comes around, both the JOBS Act and the CROWDFUND Act have been controversial in the business community.
+Many worry that lowering the barriers to investing in startups could increase the amount of fraud inherent to the process.
 Groupon Acquires FeeFighters, The BillShrink For Business Services.
 FeeFighters, a three-year old comparison shopping site for credit card processors, is announcing today it has been acquired by Groupon.

 The Chicago-based startup, which provides businesses with a way to find the best merchant account provider for their needs, has also been offering businesses other tools such as its new payment gateway called Samurai.
 FeeFighters says that the acquisition will not impact any major changes to its product line, and that most of the team will be transitioned to Groupon.
 Pair Is A Path For The Two Of Us.
 Let’s say you’re in a serious relationship, but you work all the time and you’re long-distance.